-The President shall serve as Chairman of the Council and shall preside at all meetings of the Association.
+The President shall serve as Chairman of the Council and shall preside at all meetings of the EAFP.
 The President will represent the Association at all official meetings and functions.

 The Vice-President will deputise for the President, and perform other duties as voted by the Council.

-The General Secretary will serve as the general administrator of the Association.
-He/she will keep the records of the Association and provide its President with all data required for effective organisation of the Association.
-He/she will also be responsible for receiving in membership application forms and fees and keeping a current list of members.
-The Secretary will organise elections to Council.
+The General Secretary will serve as the general administrator of the EAFP.
+He/she will keep the records of the Association and provide the President with all data required for effective organisation of the EAFP.
+He/she will also be responsible for receiving in membership application forms and keeping a current list of members.
+The General Secretary will organise elections to Council and Branch Officers.

-The Publications Officer shall be responsible for the editing and production of a regular Bulletin for members and for arranging publication of any other items of interest to members.
+The Publications Officer shall be responsible for the editing and production of regular and special issues of the EAFP Bulletin for members, and for arranging publication of any other items of interest to members.

-17 – The EAFP council can form committees comprising regular or student members as appropriate to assist in the management and development of the association.
+19 – The Council can form committees comprising regular or student members as appropriate to assist in the management and development of the EAFP.

-18 – No alteration shall be made to these rules except by a majority of voting members.
-Any proposed change to the Statutes must be sent to the General Secretary who will circulate the proposal to all members well in advance of the next main meeting.
-Postal votes will be accepted from members not attending the main meeting but the vote of those attending will be taken only after sufficient discussion of the proposal.
+20 – No alteration shall be made to these rules except by a simple majority of voting members.
+Any proposed change to the Statutes must be sent to the General Secretary who will circulate the proposal to all members well in advance of the voting.
+An electronic voting system will be arranged for the election of Council Officers, and for any other reason, that would need to be voted by members.